Russia launches over 500 drones and missiles at Ukraine as Zelenskyy seeks more support

 The main Russian nighttime targets were civilian infrastructure, especially energy facilities, Ukrainian President Volodymyr Zelenskyy said, as another winter approaches three years after Russia’s all-out invasion of its neighbor.
 The attacks targeted mainly western and central Ukraine and wounded at least five people, the Ukrainian air force said.

 Russia’s aerial assaults that hit civilian areas and its army’s drive to crush Ukrainian defenses along the 1,000-kilometer (620-mile) front line have not abated in recent months, despite U.S. President Donald Trump’s attempts to stop the fighting.
-While Zelenskyy has accepted Trump’s proposals for a ceasefire and face-to-face peace talks with Russian President Vladimir Putin, the Kremlin has raised objections.
+While Zelenskyy has accepted Trump’s proposals for a ceasefire and face-to-face peace talks with Russian President Vladimir Putin, the Kremlin has voiced reservations.

+Putin said Wednesday he believed “that if common sense prevails, it is possible to agree on an acceptable option for ending the conflict,” adding that Trump has “a sincere desire” to find a settlement.

+“It seems to me that there is a certain light at the end of the tunnel,” Putin said at a press conference in Beijing, wrapping up a four-day visit to China.
+“Let’s see how the situation develops.
+If not, then we will have to achieve our goal by military means.”

-“Putin is demonstrating his impunity,” Ukraine’s president said on Telegram Wednesday, urging tougher sanctions on Russia.
+“Putin is demonstrating his impunity,” Zelenskyy wrote on Telegram Wednesday, urging tougher sanctions on Russia.
 “Only due to the lack of sufficient pressure, primarily on the war economy, does Russia continue this aggression.”

 In his daily video address on Tuesday evening, Zelenskyy said the number of Russian drone attacks is growing, including in broad daylight, and reported “another buildup of Russian forces in some sectors of the front.”